aldelaro5/Bug-Fables-Internal-Docs/TextAsset Data/Miscellaneous language specific data.md

 There are 2 TextAsset that describes each [Areas](../Enums%20and%20IDs/librarystuff/Areas.md): `AreaNames` and `AreaDesc`. `AreaNames` is loaded on boot by SetVariables into the `areanames` array and it contains an area name whose line index corresponds to an [Areas](../Enums%20and%20IDs/librarystuff/Areas.md) id. `AreaDesc` is loaded by PauseMenu's MapSetup into the `enemydata` array and it contains an area description whose line index corresponds to an [Areas](../Enums%20and%20IDs/librarystuff/Areas.md) id.

-# Common dialogue lines

-Some [SetText](../SetText/SetText.md) lines are shared across [Maps](../Enums%20and%20IDs/Maps.md) in the game and needs global access via the standard [Dialogue line id](../SetText/Commands/Dialogue%20line%20id.md) system.
-These lines are located in the `CommonDialogue` TextAsset which is loaded on boot by SetVariables into `commondialogue`.

 # Credits

 `Credits` contains the text rendered in the credits which has its own rendering scheme.
 It is loaded on [Event](../SetText/Commands/Individual%20commands/Event.md) 204 (credits) and it gets rendered using lists of TextMesh in rich text mode.
 It is the only notable textual information not rendered using [SetText](../SetText/SetText.md).

-# Menu dialogue lines

-`MenuText` behaves similarly to `CommonDialogue`, but the lines cannot be resolved using a standard [Dialogue line id](../SetText/Commands/Dialogue%20line%20id.md) as each [SetText](../SetText/SetText.md) [Commands](../SetText/Commands/Commands.md) have to specifically support them.
-They are mainly intended for UI rendering.
-The asset is loaded on boot by SetVariables into `menutext`.

 # Unused